K\"ahler groups and subdirect products of surface groups: Finiteness properties and first Betti numbers

 However, $b_1(P_{i,0})$ is even, because $P_{i,0}$ is a finite index subgroup of the K\"ahler group $P_i$ for $i=1,2,3$.
 Thus, we obtain

 for the finite index subgroup $\overline{G}_0\leq \overline{G}$. \end{proof}

-\begin{corollary} With the notation of Theorem \ref{thmNewCoab}, assume that the group $\overline{G}$ has finiteness type $\mathcal{F}_m$.
+\begin{corollary} With the notation of Theorem \ref{thmIntro1Orbi}, assume that the group $\overline{G}$ has finiteness type $\mathcal{F}_m$.
 Then the projections onto $k\leq \frac{3m}{2}$ factors with indices $1\leq i_1 < \dots < i_k\leq s$ have a finite index subgroup with even first Betti number.

-If, moreover, $G=\overline{G}$ and $s\leq \frac{3m}{2}$, then $r-s$ is even. \end{corollary} \begin{proof} The first part is an immediate consequence of Proposition \ref{propVB1} and the fact that the homomorphism in Theorem \ref{thmNewCoab} is virtually induced by a holomorphic map.
+If, moreover, $G=\overline{G}$ is a subgroup of a direct product of surface groups and $s\leq \frac{3m}{2}$, then $r-s$ is even. \end{corollary} \begin{proof} The first part is an immediate consequence of Proposition \ref{propVB1} and the fact that the homomorphism in Theorem \ref{thmIntro1Orbi} is virtually induced by a holomorphic map.